 In this work, we consider the infrared observations of an unbiased sample of white dwarfs observed with Spitzer or WISE.
-The infrared observations are consistent with the presence of an opaque, flat dust disc, a typical model used to explain the observed excesses, that extends from $T{\rm in}=1,400{\rm K}$ to the Roche limit, around a maximum of 3.3% of the sample.
-This is significantly lower than the pollution rate of around 30%, and raises the question of what supplies the pollution in those white dwarfs without an infrared excess.
+The infrared observations are consistent with the presence of an opaque, flat dust disc, a typical model used to explain the observed excesses, that extends from $T{\rm in} = 1400$ K to the Roche limit, around a maximum of 3.3 per cent of the sample.
+This is significantly lower than the pollution rate of around 30 per cent and raises the question of what supplies the pollution in those white dwarfs without an infrared excess

-We present four potential reasons for the absence of an infrared excess, that depend on the polluted white dwarf's temperature and the total accretion rate, as plotted on Fig. 9:
+We present four potential reasons for the absence of an infrared excess, which depend on the polluted white dwarf's temperature and the total accretion rate, as plotted on Fig. 9.

 - (i) The accretion for those stars without an infrared excess could be supplied by narrow, opaque dust discs that escape detection.
 The cumulative distribution of infrared excesses is only consistent with a distribution of disc widths steeply peaked towards narrow discs.
-At least 85% of polluted white dwarfs must have a dust disc narrower than $0.04r{\rm in}$. - (ii) For those white dwarfs with long settling timescales and no infrared excess, an opaque, flat dust disc could have been fully accreted, whilst pollution remains detectable in the white dwarf's atmosphere.
-For those white dwarfs with sinking timescales longer than five hundred years, this requires a disc lifetime of less than $\sim 100 \rm yrs$. - (iii) For low to moderate accretion rates (up to $< 10^7$ gs-1), sparse, optically thin dust, that escapes detection in the near-infrared, could supply the observed accretion via PR-drag alone.
-In order to sustain the accretion on decadal timescales or longer, this optically thin dust must be replenished. - (iv) For the hottest white dwarfs ($T > 17,000$ K), dust interior to the Roche limit directly heated by the stellar radiation, sublimates.
+At least 85 per cent of polluted white dwarfs must have a dust disc narrower than $0.04r{\rm in}$. - (ii) For those white dwarfs with long settling time-scales and no infrared excess, an opaque, flat dust disc could have been fully accreted, while pollution remains detectable in the white dwarf's atmosphere.
+For those white dwarfs with sinking time-scales longer than 500 yr, this requires a disc lifetime of less than $\sim 100 \text{ yr}$. - (iii) For low to moderate accretion rates (up to $<10^7~{\rm g\,s^{-1}}$), sparse, optically thin dust that escapes detection in the near-infrared could supply the observed accretion via PR-drag alone.
+In order to sustain the accretion on decadal time-scales or longer, this optically thin dust must be replenished. - (iv) For the hottest white dwarfs ($T > 17\,000$ K), dust interior to the Roche limit directly heated by the stellar radiation sublimates.
 In order for dust to survive against sublimation, and produce an infrared excess, it must be protected against sublimation by its optical depth.
 For these hot white dwarfs, the absence of an infrared excess could be explained by pure gas accretion.
-Pure gas accretion may proceed on short timescales and, therefore, require a continuous supply of material to sustain the high incidence of metals in hot white dwarfs.
+Pure gas accretion may proceed on short time-scales and, therefore, require a continuous supply of material to sustain the high incidence of metals in hot white dwarfs.

-The absence of an infrared excess for moderately warm polluted white dwarfs, with $12,00K \lesssim T \lesssim 17,000K$, with high accretion rates, greater than $> 10^7 \, \mathrm{gs^{-1}}$, are hard to explain, unless the dust discs are flat, narrow, opaque dust discs, a significant proportion of whom have $\delta r < 0.01 r{\mathrm{in}}$, or the accretion occurs from an undetected optically thin dust disc at a rate higher than that from PR-drag alone, potentially linked to the presence of gas.
+The absence of an infrared excess for moderately warm polluted white dwarfs, with $12,00 \lesssim T \lesssim 17\,000\,\mathrm{K}$, with high accretion rates, greater than $> 10^7~\mathrm{g\,s^{-1}}$, is hard to explain, unless the dust discs are flat, narrow, opaque dust discs, a significant proportion of which have $\delta r < 0.01 r\mathrm{in}$, or the accretion occurs from an undetected optically thin dust disc at a rate higher than that from PR-drag alone, potentially linked to the presence of gas.

-Future observations that target larger unbiased samples of white dwarfs with Spitzer IRAC or MIRI on JWST and are sensitive to faint infrared excesses will constrain whether there is a sharp increase in the cumulative distribution of infrared excesses below $\eta{4.5\mu\mathrm{m}} < 1$ that would indicate the importance of either optically thin dust, or narrow, opaque dust discs.
+Future observations that target larger unbiased samples of white dwarfs with Spitzer IRAC or MIRI on JWST and are sensitive to faint infrared excesses will constrain whether there is a sharp increase in the cumulative distribution of infrared excesses below $\eta{4.5\,\mu\mathrm{m}} < 1$ that would indicate the importance of either optically thin dust or narrow, opaque dust discs.
 The detection of gas for white dwarfs without an infrared excess would provide strong constraints on the importance of gas accretion as opposed to dust accretion.
-Variability in metal abundances would point towards accretion processes with shorter lifetimes, for example driven by optically thin dust or gas accretion.
+Variability in metal abundances would point towards accretion processes with shorter lifetimes, e.g. driven by optically thin dust or gas accretion.